NetworkBlockDevice/nbd/doc/proto.md

 unwelcome, except that if a server believes a client's behaviour constitutes a denial of service, it MAY initiate a hard disconnect.
-If the server is in the process of being shut down it MAY error inflight options and SHOULD error further options received (other than an `NBD_OPT_ABORT`) with `NBD_REP_ERR_SHUTDOWN`.
+If the server is in the process of being shut down it MAY error any inflight option and SHOULD error further options received (other than an `NBD_OPT_ABORT`) with `NBD_REP_ERR_SHUTDOWN`.

 If the client receives `NBD_REP_ERR_SHUTDOWN` it MUST initiate